 Given the unique nature of working from home, the line between personal and professional space has been erased.
 Barring extenuating circumstances, we ask our employees not to email students and families over the weekends.
 As such, parents emailing faculty, staff, or administrators over a weekend should not expect a response until Monday.
 If the situation is a true emergency, please email your Division Head, who will reply and find a way to communicate with you.

-In the Middle and Senior Schools, faculty and students will continue to follow the PANTHERS cycle, even though the timing and rhythm of the day will require flexibility among students, faculty, and families.
+In the Middle and Senior Schools, faculty and students will continue to follow the PANTHERS cycle, even though the timing and rhythm of the day will necessarily require flexibility among students, faculty, and families.
 Virtual School in the Lower School will follow a five-day (Monday-Friday) schedule.

 Routine is important, and that routine must consider the developmental needs of our students and the needs of the family as they engage in Virtual School from their homes.
 Learning will happen synchronously and asynchronously.